 As a leading antitrust litigator, David has become the cornerman top companies turn to when they need a skilled and passionate lawyer to champion their cause.
-This passion and skill has taken him to the highest levels of the field, successfully representing companies like Google, Netflix, Arista Networks, YouTube, and Twitter.
+This passion and skill has taken him to the highest levels of the field, successfully representing companies like Netflix, Twitter, Arista Networks, and other industry leaders.
+David has been named to Global Competition Review’s “40 Under 40” quadrennial list, which recognizes the top antitrust lawyers in the world under 40.
+David is also a regular contributor to Forbes and its Leadership Strategy Section for business executives.

 David’s defense of Netflix in a class action and his prosecution of a monopolization claim on behalf of Arista against Cisco Systems were both awarded the antitrust matters of the year by the Global Competition Review.
 As a fierce advocate for his clients, he regularly advises Fortune 500 and other companies on the antitrust implications of potential business initiatives and has counseled and litigated on behalf of clients regarding all forms of unfair competition law, including intellectual property and trade secrets.